home-assistant/home-assistant.io/source/_components/netatmo.markdown

 ## {% linkable_title Climate %}

 The `netatmo` thermostat platform is consuming the information provided by a [Netatmo Smart Thermostat](https://www.netatmo.com/product/energy/thermostat) thermostat.
-This component allows you to view the current temperature and setpoint.
+This integration allows you to view the current temperature and setpoint.

 ### {% linkable_title Camera Advanced configuration %}